mandeepairborne/samweb/demo.md

 - Don't interact with asbestos and moon rocks."
 ---

+> For ^these banners see page source <abbr title="The thingy wrapped in three dashes at very top of Markdown document">front matter</abbr>

 Text can be **bold**, _italic_, or ~~strikethrough~~, it can also be _**thick**_.

 [Link to another page](../demo-page){:.page-link}